 Product Day: From brand books to Mogrts

-We then built a real toolkit together—intros, lower thirds, transitions—and pushed it into Premiere as Motion Graphics Templates so editors could swap names, dates, and images without touching a single keyframe.
-The deeper thread was about scale and trust: giving non‑animators quality motion they can’t accidentally break, and giving teams a faster, more consistent start on every project (including setting an AE template as your “new project” default).
+Then we built a toolkit around it, intros, lower thirds, transitions, and pushed it into Premiere as Motion Graphics Templates so editors could swap names, dates, and images without touching keyframes.
+The deeper point was about trust and scale, giving non-animators tools they can use without breaking the motion language.

 BeMore: Land That Design Gig